junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 #### draft notes

-> 514 Dean watch Cas eat happy meal, "making me very happy" (Dean reads Cas's mental thoughts at that time from book)
+> 514 Famine episode: fake quote from the book: Dean watched Cas eating happy meal, Cas: "making me very happy".
+Current Dean reads Cas's feelings/thoughts at that time from book, Famine made Cas yearn, Cas used the burgers as distraction so he could hide it from Dean and because burgers metaphorically represent Dean in his mind, so Cas was actually hungry about Dean, a lot of yearning/pining.
+And current Cas reads past Dean’s reactions, Dean was deeply attracted by Cas like that, and didn't have any different behavior because he was already devouring the moment to be with Cas, he was already having those.
 >
-> after finish reading, Dean/Cas go to diner, having meal together (Dean's hungry after reading)
+> After finish reading, Dean gets hungry and they get nostalgic, so Dean/Cas go to diner, have meal together, order burger, have fun easy time together, joke about each other’s flavors

 ### Act 2 (S08E08)